 9 out of 10 login attempts on many web and mobile applications are made by cybercriminals using automation to rapidly test millions of credentials.

 Use secure devices and networks only.
 No matter how complex and individualized the password, if the individual is entering his credentials on a public access network it’s a risk.
-Someone may think she is be proactive by checking her work email while in line for coffee and using the cafe’s free wifi, but it’s surprisingly easy for someone to steal usernames and passwords for people on a shared network.
+Someone may think she is being proactive by checking her work email while in line for coffee and using the cafe’s free wifi, but it’s surprisingly easy for someone to steal usernames and passwords for people on a shared network.

 Don’t be dumb.
 You may want to phrase it differently, but it’s truly shocking how many people continue to use “123456” or “password” as their passwords.
 Even “Letmein” was no. 11 on a 2016 list of the most common passwords.
 Along the same “don’t be stupid” lines, discourage employees from writing their passwords down on post-it notes that they leave on their desks (or, maybe if feeling particularly conscientious, in their top desk drawer).